This page was last updated September 2022.

 - Regular review and, if necessary, revision of risk assessments/ action plans.

-- Security swipe access to contact trace movements of workers if confirmed COVID-19 case
+- If necessary, Security door swipe access to contact trace movements of workers of a confirmed COVID-19 case that was infectious whilst on Campus

-- Incident reporting and notification to Comcare if required
+- Incident reporting and notification to SafeWork NSW, Victorian Department of Health & Human Services and to Comcare if required.

 - World Health Organisation – Coronavirus disease (COVID-19)